 The behavior of Diesel CLI can be configured through a toml file.
 By

-default Diesel will look for diesel.toml
+default Diesel will look for diesel.toml in the same

-file.
+directory as your Cargo.toml file.
 You can provide a

 different config file by setting the DIESEL_CONFIG_FILE

-environment variable, or passing --config-file
+environment variable, or passing --config-file on the

 command line.
 You can get a basic config file with some defaults

-provided by running diesel setup
+provided by running diesel setup.

-As of Diesel 2.0, the file contains a single section,
+As of Diesel 2.3, the file contains a single section,

-.
+[print_schema].
 All fields in this file are optional.

-The This field specifies the file where you want the Rust representation
+This field specifies the file where you want the Rust representation

 of your schema to live.
 When this field is present, commands which

-automatically run diesel print-schema
+automatically run diesel print-schema, and output its

 results to this file.